 Let’s be real here: texting with someone you like can sometimes feel like you’re deciphering a code.
-It’s easy to get hung up on their choice of words or use of emojis (or lack thereof).
-You may even find yourself worrying about trivial things like their punctuation — we've all been there.
+It’s easy to get hung up on the choice of words your crush uses or their use of emojis (or lack thereof).
+You may even find yourself worrying about trivial things like their punctuation, and we've all been there.

 1. They want to learn more about you as a person.

-"If they're asking things to learn about you — if they're asking questions that tell them more about who you are, then they're interested in knowing you,” says Dr. Wanis.
+"If they're asking things to learn about you, if they're asking questions that tell them more about who you are, then they're interested in knowing you,” says Dr. Wanis.

 3. They respond in a timely manner.

-5. They’re direct (or at least they express interest) in what they want.
+5. They’re direct in what they want.

-Dr. Wanis also notes that some people are emoji people and others are not.
+Dr. Wanis also notes that some people are just emoji people while others are just not.
 “I think, generally speaking, women use them much more than men do,” he says.
-While emoji use definitely depends on the person, they could be key in figuring out whether or not a person is interested.
+Because emoji use depends on the person, it may not prove particularly helpful in figuring out whether or not a person is interested.